scala/scala/README.md

 This is the official repository for the [Scala Programming Language](http://www.scala-lang.org) standard library, compiler, and language spec.

+# If you're completely new to Scala and Open Source Software

+If you're new to Scala and the open source community please follow these step:

+1. Learn more about what scala is and does!
+You can do this here: http://allaboutscala.com/tutorials/scala-introduction/learn-scala-programming-language/

+2. Learn how to do a git pull request.
+This will allow you to make contributions to the code base.
+To get more information on how to complete it go to this site: https://help.github.com/articles/using-pull-requests/#fork--pull

+3. Look through the repository and see if you can find any bugs you want to fix or features you want to add.
+All of the files are at the top of this page and you can download them to your computer (clone)

+4. If you would like to look at bugs that are already reported and start working on them please go to the bug tracker: https://github.com/scala/bug/issues

+5. Once you have written and tested your code please complete a pull request on it (follow the guide in step 2).
+Other contributors will sign off on it and pushed it.

+6. If you have any issues please read more about open source: https://opensource.guide/.
+Or contact the community.
+Scroll down to the get in touch section and contact anyone on the list!

+Thank you for your interest in Scala and the larger Open Source Software community!

 # How to contribute

 To contribute in this repo, please open a [pull request](https://help.github.com/articles/using-pull-requests/#fork--pull) from your fork of this repository.